 Since this dish tastes just like a loaded baked potato, it goes with just about anything you can conjure up like Grilled Pork Tenderloin or Crunchy Parmesan Chicken.
-But, my favorite way to serve it is with fresh fruit on Christmas morning as a special brunch entree.
+But, my favorite way to serve it is with fresh fruit on weekend mornings as a brunch entree.

 Start by cooking 8 pieces of bacon in a skillet until crispy.
 Allow the bacon to drain on paper towels, then crumble into small pieces.
 After draining the grease from the skillet, add cream of chicken soup, sour cream, shredded cheddar, diced onion, and a dash of garlic salt and pepper.

 Add southern style diced hash brown potatoes and half of the crumbled bacon.
 Stir well.
 Top casserole with shredded cheddar and crumbled bacon, then bake at 350 degrees for 1 hour until golden brown.

 I don’t know about you, but anything with potatoes, cheese, bacon and sour cream just screams comfort food.
 While this casserole is baking, your family will have a hard time not flocking to the kitchen to see what’s cooking.

 You may have made this casserole before, but by increasing the amount of sour cream and adding bacon, I promise you’ll see it again in a whole new way.

 Give my Loaded Hash Brown Casserole a whirl and let me know what you think by leaving a comment below!

 - Sheet Pan Taters